MSDEVMTL/GlobalAzureBootcamp2018/Step6/README.md

 ![alt text][Monaco2]

 More important, point out that edits are automatically saved, there's no Save button.
-This can lead to disastreous results if the file is saved in the middle of your edit.   **It is VERY IMPORTANT that you state that this!**
+This can lead to disastreous results if the file is saved in the middle of your edit.   **It is VERY IMPORTANT that you state that this!**  One way to easily demonstrate this side effect is by editing the Web.config file.
+If you add a new App Setting key, partial changes will be saved causing an error.

 # End